Med-ELOMARI/Linkedin_Promoter/README.md

-# Linkedin Promoter
+# Linkedin Promoter  - Without Linkedin REST API
 #### `By MOHAMED EL OMARI - Venus-Dev`
+######Without direct access to the Linkedin API or passsing through the review process and limitations .
-Promote your linkedin Account with -Linkedin Promoter- to enlarge your network - By :
+Promote your linkedin Account with -Linkedin Promoter- by enlarging your network - By :
   - Mass Adding from section **"People you may know"**
   - Add By your own keywords and interest **YAAY !**
   - Withdraw All Sent Connections to start again (once you withdraw an invitation, you need to wait until 21 days again to re-invite that)